Episode 3: Just Say No

 The murder sheriff Hank Hamilton is a bizarre and tragic story.
 The sheriff was shot several times trying to question a man who was parked without permission on ranch land outside of Marfa.
-The sheriff was carrying a gun that day, by the way.
+The sheriff was carrying a gun that day, by the way, even though he was known to not carry one.
 In a macabre twist, the murderer had captured the entire encounter with the sheriff on a small tape recorder in his car.
 That tape would later be played in court.
+I tried to find that tape, but everyone I asked just laughed–a tape from 40-odd years ago?
 The Big Bend Sentinel had the coverage of the crime and trial at the time (top right column).

 October 29, 2021